pdgilbert/EgFreeCAD/source/Primitives/circle.rst

    if 0 != len(C.Solids): raise Exception("Circle should have no solids.")

-When constructing a face (two dimensional object) from a circle (one dimensional object) it is uually important that the circle is not a partial circle, that is, it forms a complete closed loop.
+When constructing a face (two dimensional object) from a circle (one dimensional object) it is usually important that the circle is not a partial circle, that is, it forms a complete closed loop.
 This is also a property that can be checked.